Sunak labels himself the underdog as ‘forces that be’ back Liz Truss

 Offering chief scientific adviser Sir Patrick Vallance as an example of someone with private and public sector experience, he said: “I think actually, capability matters more than whether you’re public or private sector in this particular context, in order to drive up outcomes for patients.”

-Ms Truss is also on the campaign trail on Saturday and in an interview with the Telegraph, she robustly defended her economic vision.
+Ms Truss is also on the campaign trail on Saturday, where she is expected to defended her economic vision.

+That vision was subject of a vigorous defence by ally Simon Clarke, the Chief Secretary to the Treasury, on Saturday.

+In a series of posts on Twitter, he said that it was time to “explode the myth” that cutting taxes is anti-Conservative and hit out at what he called “project fear material”.

 On her plan to bring down inflation, she said: “I believe it is right that inflation will come down because inflation was caused by a global supply shock.
 But it was exacerbated by monetary policy.
 What I have said is in the future I’m going to look at the Bank of England’s mandate.
 It is set by the Treasury.
 It was last set by Gordon Brown in 1997.”